DianaFarhat/The-Circle/README.md

 🌐 Running the Project

 The backend will start on http://localhost:3000
 The frontend will start on http://localhost:3001

-🎉 Now, you can explore the ecommerce platform!
+🎉 Now, you can explore the recipe book and meal planning features!